-In terms of the entry of new pupils with disabilities to the School (and any current pupil who develops a disability in their time at WGHS), the School would aim to mutually agree what aspects of the current curriculum can be delivered effectively with pupils and parents, depending on the specific need and the type of educational activity that might be affected, and to arrange alternative approaches for those aspects of the curriculum which are adversely affected.
-For example, with a severe physical disability (temporary or permanent) some PE / Games activities and some elements of the EDGE options might prove unmanageable.
-In these cases, the School would aim to make arrangements such that other options were found that might be equally enjoyable and fulfil an equivalent educational challenge.
+In terms of the entry of new pupils with disabilities to the school (and any current pupil who develops a disability in their time at WGSF), the school would aim to mutually agree what aspects of the current curriculum can be delivered effectively with pupils and parents, depending on the specific need and the type of educational activity that might be affected, and to arrange alternative approaches for those aspects of the curriculum which are adversely affected.
+For example, with a severe physical disability (temporary or permanent) some PE / Games activities and some elements of the senior sections' QED/EDGE options might prove unmanageable.
+In these cases, the school would aim to make arrangements such that other options were found that might be equally enjoyable and fulfil an equivalent educational challenge.